brandonmowat/medium-blog/readme.md

 Well... it's almost done now.

 #to set up on your local machine:
+###*before set-up, you must have node and mongodb installed*
 - clone the repo
-- run
+- install npm dependencies from the root of the project
 ```
 $ npm install
 ```
-on the root
 - make a "data" folder in the root
 - run an instance of mongodb in another tab
 ```